Imaginary-Horizons-Productions/DirectoryBot/README.md

 #### Change a platform's data term
 `@DirectoryBot setplatformterm (platform) (data term)`
 ### setplatformrole
 This command associates the given role and platform.
 Anyone who records information for that platform will be automatically given the associated role.
+Using the command without mentioning a role clears the set role for the platform.
 #### Set a platform role
 `@DirectoryBot setplatformrole (platform) (role)`
+#### Clear a platform role
+`@DirectoryBot setplatformrole (platform)`
 ### removeplatform
 This command removes a platform from DirectoryBot's list of platforms for the server.
 #### Remove a platform